Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-07-p5-basic-functions.md

 In p5, the setup function is where we place commands that relate to "setting up" a code sketch. p5 calls and executes the `setup()` function once, at the start of executing every p5 sketch.

+You should write commands in the `setup()` function that;

+1. only need to occur once
+2. and need to occur at the start of the code sketch's execution.

+There are a few commands and functions that you will almost always place in the `setup()` function.
+For example, one command you will constantly write will be used to setup your canvas, which you could consider the workspace where information is sent to.

 ## `draw()`

-The `draw()` function gets called by p5 after the `setup()` function has successfully been called and finished executing its contents.
+The `draw()` function gets called by p5 after the `setup()` function has successfully been called and finished executing.
 You will place most of your code, especially in these first few weeks inside the `draw()` function.
 This is how we will tell p5 and the browser what to draw, do, or make.

+The `draw()` function is where all of the "interesting" stuff will occur.
+This is where you will write commands to create visual artworks and interactive pieces.